Restoration Details

 The wheel was so seriously corroded and in a state of collapse that it needed rebuilding at a cost of £60,000.

 We also acquired a large Hindley steam engine similar to the one installed here in 1876.
 This engine has been refurbished and housed in a pupose built building alongside a smaller Hindley engine, a Siemens electrical generator and vertical boiler.
-A picnic area with a stone replica of the waterwheel and visitor seating created at the rear of the wheel house.
 Recent donations are a Hindley Cheese Press and a Hindley Circular Saw Bench.
 The boiler has been lagged to improve its effiiency through a generous donation by one of our Trustees.

 These projects were funded through donations from members, visitors and substantial grants from the following organisations: